vishvAsa/notes/history/geopolitics/articles/indo-china-border/2020-land-grab_solidification.md

 Clearly, China has turned the tables on India.
 Used to taking a long-term view, China had outsmarted India in the signing of the 1993 agreement.
 To understand the enormity of the quagmire that India finds itself in today, it is important to recall how exactly the 1993 LAC came about and what propelled India to sign upon a line without delineating or demarcating it.

-Genesis of 1993 agreement
+## Genesis of 1993 agreement

 Interestingly, many of these details have been given in the book, Choices, written by former national security advisor, Shivshankar Menon – the originator and the most vocal supporter of the 1993 agreement.
 Even in 1992-93, Menon had the reputation of being a China expert in the Indian Foreign Service, having spent nearly eight years in that country over two postings.

 P.V.
 Narasimha Rao, prime minister at the time, was the second head of government after Rajiv Gandhi to visit China after diplomatic ties were restored, and it was felt that his visit should be a success even grander than that of Gandhi’s.
 Foreign secretary J.N.
 Dixit consulted China-hand Menon, who proposed that India and China sign a peace agreement by accepting the existing military positions on the disputed border without prejudice to each other’s stated positions.
-The line, marking existing military positions, could be called the line of peace or tranquillity.
+The line, marking existing military positions, could be called the line of peace or tranquillity.+++(5)+++

 The Chinese found the proposal interesting.
 However, they insisted on calling the peace line the Line of Active Control.
-Menon writes, “It seemed very important to China that Indian negotiators accept the term ‘Line of Active Control’ at the beginning of the negotiation.”
-The term was later changed to Line of Actual Control, the phrase that Zhou had used in his official letter to Nehru in November 1959.
+Menon writes, “It seemed very important to China that Indian negotiators accept the term ‘Line of Active Control’ at the beginning of the negotiation.”+++(5)+++ The term was later changed to Line of Actual Control, the phrase that Zhou had used in his official letter to Nehru in November 1959.

 Oblivious to the fact that the term LAC had deep military connotation, the Indian side, believing the Chinese attach importance to traditional terms, accepted the Chinese suggestion.
 In any case, Indian diplomats felt that name of the line didn’t matter much since “India had inserted a provision that both sides would mutually agree on and clarify the LAC wherever necessary in the draft of the agreement.”